Customer Churn: The Experts Data Driven Guide to Churn

 May 27 2020

 Customer churn is the silent killer of the subscription business.
-With rising customer acquisition costs (CAC) over the past five years and more market competition than ever, anything you can do to keep customers around longer is vital to your business.
+With rising customer acquisition costs (CAC) over the past five years and more market competition than ever, anything you can do to avoid lost customers is vital to your business' profitability.

 So why aren’t more companies doubling down in their fight against churn?
 Because the solution isn’t intuitive.
 You have to understand the underlying issues that contribute to churn, predict how churn will impact your business, and find ways to combat it.

 To help you reduce churn at your business, we put together this guide.
 We’ll walk through how you can identify, measure, and resolve churn so you’re able to retain more customers and keep your SaaS company healthy.

 Customer churn (or customer attrition) refers to the loss of customers or subscribers for any reason at all.
 Businesses measure and track churn as a percentage of lost customers compared to total number of customers over a given time period.
 This metric is usually tracked monthly and reported at the end of the month.
 It's important to note that churn rates vary by industry and knowing your market is key to reducing churn with. more precision.